pbertera/tivano/README.md

 ### How tivano is implemented ?

 Tivano is a pure python HTTPS proxy running over the asynchronous [Tornado](http://www.tornadoweb.org).

-Tivano works as a reverse proxy capable of routing between many HTTP backend server, you can use tivano as a security layer ahead of your web services.

 ## Tivano fast start